Backyard Ducks for Absolute Beginners

 Duck houses & runs have similar space requirements as chickens.
 4 square feet of inside space and 10 square feet of outside space is considered adequate.
 Ducks don’t roost at night so they don’t need roosts, just straw nests on the ground.
 The house doesn’t need to be fancy, just a secure, dry place to nest will keep them happy.

 Your ducks will love you if you can provide water access for them.
 A natural pond is the easiest option, but most backyard farmers aren’t lucky enough to have one of those!
-A kiddie pool is great and easy to empty.
+A kiddie pool is great and easy to empty & clean.

-Ducks have even less predator defenses than chickens.
+Ducks have even fewer predator defenses than chickens.
 They are slow on land so they can’t run away, and most modern domesticated breeds have been bred so that they are too heavy to fly away.
-Providing a secure predator proof run & house are super important.
-Our ducks will be sharing our already predator proof run with our chickens (solid, sturdy roofing, wire buried around perimeter, secure latches on doors).
-Click here to see the duck house we built
+Providing a secure predator-proof run & house is super important.
+Click here to see the duck house we built and click here to see our later poultry barn set up

 Check out these great duck housing articles!